Place Manager: Jono Ingram

 Jono’s primary role is placemaking in the new Woodlea Estate in the suburb of Aintree, in Melbourne’s North West growth corridor.
 Jono’s experience has been in small rural communities and regional centres which has seen him work with youth and families in public housing estates, primary schools and football clubs in areas of welfare and wellbeing, and in the development of community gardens.
 Jono’s interest in community gardens and urban farming has displayed itself in a desire to see communities play a vital role in producing their own local, fresh produce in a sustainable way.
 This has seen initiatives such as local neighbourhood food and swaps, and the development of seasonal vegetable stalls from community gardens and growing spaces.

 Jono’s key responsibilities at Aintree involve:

-- First and foremost listening to and empowering the local community!
+- Listening to and empowering the local community

 Place Manager: Simon Reeves

 Grassroots Placemakers partners with Norlane Community Initiatives by supporting Simon to coordinate and integrate many placemaking opportunities including:

 - the community garden and workshop at Coasthaven

 - Peoples Pantry Cooperative (55 members in the cooperative)